Taitava/obsidian-shellcommands/README.md

 ## Main issues

-- Only tested on Windows at the moment.
-Might work on other platforms too.
-    Linux: will be tested at some point.
-    Mac: I don't have a Mac, so I can't test this for Mac.
-Help wanted! :)
+- Only tested on Windows and Linux at the moment.
+I don't have a Mac, so I can't test this on Mac.
+[Help wanted!](https://github.com/Taitava/obsidian-shellcommands/issues/1) :)
 - Android and iPhone/iPad: I guess this does not work on these devices, because it uses NodeJS's `child_process`, so I've flagged this plugin as desktop only.
 Please raise an issue in GitHub if you are interested in support for Android/iOS.
 - You need to define your vault's directory manually in the settings.
 I'll try to find a way to retrieve the path automatically.
 - Add support for some variables (like current file path, current vault path).
 Currently, only static commands are supported.